 It might take a youth a few days or a few months to get to the place where they can actually take responsibility for their actions.
 When they can express true empathy for their victim, then they are ready to make an apology.
 Victims can begin the healing process after experiencing the apology.
 Offenders taking responsibility for their behavior and attempting to make amends to the victim is the crux of the model.

-Another aspect includes community service to give back to the community that they have harmed through their actions.
+Another aspect includes community service to give back to the community they have harmed through their actions.
 This can include cleaning up trash, playgrounds, or possibly helping the business from which they stole.
 The community service is designed to atone for their negative actions.

 Finally, the BARJ concept includes “competency development” for the offenders — education in the skills they need to escape a life of crime.
 The model recognizes that many of the youth committing crimes are lacking necessary life skills.
 Therefore, the third key component focuses on “providing competency development for offenders in the system so they can pursue legitimate endeavors after release.”
 Juveniles need training in anger management, basic life skills, substance abuse counseling or mental health services.
-Competency development in these areas helps to ensure that they will not continue to repeat the same mistakes.
+Competency development in these areas helps to ensure they will not continue to repeat the same mistakes.

 As the BARJ principles became mainstream in working with juveniles in the justice system, the concept began to emerge in schools, particularly in urban areas where bullying and violence are high.